Sensemaking: where deep qualitative insights come from

 Sensemaking is a generous and innovative way to think about people.

 When we adopted sensemaking as a core qualitative research method we stopped designing the typical 'question an answer' format of qualitative research interview.
 Instead, we see the researcher act as a kind of mentor, helping the person they are speaking to introspect and bring their memories and emotions to the conversation.

-To do this, we created a unique non-linear interview format that allows the person we are interviewing to describe and define in their own words the world that they are experiencing and how they navigate it.
+To do this, we created a unique non-linear conversation format that allows the person we are talking to to describe and define in their own words the world that they are experiencing and how they navigate it.

 - We ask people to tell their story in their own way.
 This is about their lived experience.
 People have a drive to share their experiences.
 How they tell their stories reveals the cognitive frames they are using to make sense of the world, and their language.

 - We focus on actual behaviour, in context.
 As well as the behaviour itself we set out to learn what preceded the behaviour, including all of the false starts, the changes of mind, and the uncertainties.

 - Then we focus on what happens afterwards, particularly the stories that people tell about what happened.
 We listen carefully to how they tell the story - what they say, how they say it, what they emphasise and what they do not mention.

 - We use sophisticated questioning and projective and enabling techniques to go behind and beyond the story we have been told.